Make a Career Change and Start Becoming a Social Worker Today

 To review a full list of program requirements and course descriptions, please see the Keuka College Record's information on the Master of Social Work Two-Year Program.

-Keuka College’s Master of Social Work is accredited by the Council on Social Work Education (CSWE).
+Keuka College’s Master of Social Work is accredited by the Council on Social Work Education’s Board of Accreditation.

 The Council on Social Work Education (CSWE) requires all programs to measure and report student learning outcomes.
 Students are assessed on their mastery of the competencies that comprise the accreditation standards of CSWE.